muhammadaasem/iot-esp-mqtt-ap/README.md

 3. Ensure you have all the necessary libraries installed.
 You can install libraries through the Arduino IDE Library Manager or by downloading them from the respective repositories and placing them in your libraries folder.

-4. Update the `ConfigParams.h` file with your specific WiFi and MQTT broker details.
+4. If required, update the `ConfigParams.h` file with your specific WiFi and MQTT broker details.

 5. Flash the code to your ESP8266 module using the correct board settings in the Arduino IDE.

 6. After uploading, the ESP8266 will start in Access Point mode.
 Connect to the ESP's network using the credentials set in `ConfigParams.h` to configure the device through the web interface.

 7. Once configured, the device will attempt to connect to the specified WiFi network and MQTT broker, and you can begin sending commands and receiving messages.

-For detailed instructions on library installation and board setup, refer to the official ESP8266 Arduino core documentation.

 ## Usage